iio1989/oshite/README.md

-## RepositoryName
+## About This Repository

-This Repository Name is an oshite.
+This repository is for managing the program code of the Oshite character conversion site.

-The program of Oshite character conversion site is managed in this repository.
+On the DEMO site, the function to convert Hiragana to oshite characters is available.

 ## DEMO
 https://oshite.herokuapp.com/home